-As Crozier notes, complete adherence constitutes one means by which a granted.
+As Crozier notes, complete adherence constitutes one means by which a group demonstrates that its support is not something to be taken for granted.
 Thus by showing that the formal system is not as efficient as it is intended to be, a group, may show that its participation is more important than the official model assumes.
 Crozier examines Roy's analysis of the practice of "making out" in work organizations, by showing how this process is one means that the workers have of demonstrating that they have more discretion than is thought to be the case.
-"Making out" involves working at a very fast pace for a period of time and then taking things easy, since the same amount of pay has been accumulated in this time, as would be possible by working at a slower pace continuously.
+22 "Making out" involves working at a very fast pace for a period of time and then taking things easy, since the same amount of pay has been accumulated in this time, as would be possible by working at a slower pace continuously.
 Whilst this practice appears on the surface to be highly irrational, Crozier argues that it is designed to show that the worker's knowledge is greater than that of management in respect to the task being performed, and that this knowledge is something that has to be bargained for.